jsebastianvel/jsebastianvel/README.md

 - 👋 Hi, I’m Juan Sebastian Velasco
-- 👀 I’m interested in Analytics, Cryptocurrencies, Capital Markets,
+- 👀 I’m interested in Analytics, Cryptocurrencies, Capital Markets, Health and renewables Energies
-- 🌱 I’m currently coursing and MsC in Analytical Intelligence
+- 🌱 I’m currently coursing and MsC in Analytical Intelligence and doing a master thesis in Renewables energies with ENEL Colombia, however data is private but I can tell you more in an interview.
-- 💞️ I’m looking to collaborate on projects related to crypto or finance
+- 💞️ I’m looking to collaborate on projects related to crypto, finance or Renewables Energies
 - 📫 How to reach me!
 Please contact me on jsebastian.velasco@gmail.com

 <!---